What are Existential Personalistic and Existential Cosmoartistic Anthropology?

 Translated into English by Martha S. Bache-Wiig

 As Antonio Mercurio says, “the purpose of pain is to create”; our wounds from the past can actually be seen as powerful motors that push us do the work necessary to integrate our I Person (psychological, and corporeal dimensions) and become ever more attuned to our Personal Selves.
+This is an act of immense love for ourselves, which is what defines the idea of the Person.
+“Personalistic” in fact expresses that this approach focuses on helping people first of all to become Persons: individuals capable of freely and responsibly loving themselves, others, and of receiving love.
+The motto for the Person is “Amo Ergo Sum” – I love, therefore I am (go here to read my blog post that briefly discusses this).

 As we become conscious of the various forms of conditioning we are each subject to, and of our own reactions to them that are so often unhealthy for ourselves and others, we can learn to transform them, bit by bit, by accessing the love and wisdom found in the Personal Self, and living in ever more authentic and creative ways.